 Inevitably, mold and mildew are likely to develop in moist and humid areas.
 Undoubtedly, torrential rain or even flooding after a hurricane accelerates the growth of mold and mildew in your HVAC systems.
 You can prevent this by sealing the ductwork supply well, having effectively working drain pans, using quality AC filters and changing them regularly.
 It is advisable to engage experts in HVAC cleaning and maintenance to keep your system running smoothly always.

 As a homeowner in Florida, you need to keep your HVAC properly working considering the rising cases of hurricanes here.
-Get in touch with American Air Cares for reliable air conditioning system services including installation, detecting and removing mold and mildew, or even repair of damaged HVAC systems.
+Get in touch with American Air Cares for reliable air conditioning services in Port St Lucie, including installation, detecting and removing mold and mildew, or even repair of damaged HVAC systems.